The Australian Privacy Principles

 Principle 1 – Open and transparent management of personal information

-Strata Plus will take such steps as are reasonable in the circumstances to implement practices, procedures and systems relating to our functions or activities that: will ensure compliance with the Australian Privacy Principles; and will enable us to deal with inquiries or complaints from individuals about compliance with the Australian Privacy Principles.
+Strata Plus will take such steps as are reasonable in the circumstances to implement practices, procedures and systems relating to our functions or activities that: will eliminate problems with compliance and ensure working within the Australian Privacy Guidelines and will enable us to deal with inquiries or complaints from individuals about compliance with the Australian Privacy Principles.

 - the kinds of personal information that we collect and hold;